zalando-incubator/authmosphere/CONTRIBUTING.md

 - Check the list of open [issues](https://github.com/zalando-incubator/lib-oauth-tooling/issues).
 Either assign an existing issue to yourself, or create a new one that you would like work on and discuss your ideas and use cases.
 - Fork the repository
-- Create a topic branch from where you want to base your work.
-This is usually master.
+- Create a feature branch.
 Best practise for naming:

 ```
 <branch name> = <Github issue ticket number>-<component-name>-<whatever-describes-the-ticket>
 ```

 - Make commits of logical units.
 - Write good commit messages ([see below](#commit-messages)).
 - Push your changes to a topic branch in your fork of the repository.